Last Updated on March 13, 2021 by Julia Wilson

 If the anal sacs have become infected or abscessed, lancing and extraction of the infected material will be necessary.
 This is followed by flushing and antibiotics are instilled into the sacs to treat an infection.

-If your cat has repeated problems with their anal glands, surgical removal may be necessary.
+If your cat has repeated problems with its anal glands, surgical removal may be necessary.

 Food allergies are the third most common type of allergy in cats (behind flea allergy and inhalant allergy).
 The most common causes of food allergies are fish, beef, chicken, eggs, and wheat.
 Cats become allergic to foods they have eaten for an extended period (usually two years or more).
 There is no breed, sex or age predilection.
 Cats with other allergies (such as inhalant) may be at higher risk of developing food allergies.
 There appears to be a genetic component.